-Faster Settlement: The at-fault driver’s insurance company will require documentation to evaluate your claim.
-A lawyer is familiar with the documentation requirements and can obtain and submit the documentation on your behalf faster than a person who is not represented.
+Faster Settlement: The at-fault driver’s insurance company will require documentation in order to evaluate your claim.
+A lawyer understands the documentation requirements and will be able to obtain and submit the documentation on your behalf faster than a person who is not being represented.

-Larger Settlement: The at-fault driver’s insurance company will do everything it can to avoid compensating you fairly.
-A lawyer understands the way insurance companies work and has the additional leverage of threatening legal action if a fair settlement is not reached.
+Larger Settlement: The at-fault driver’s insurance company will do everything they can to avoid giving you a fair compensation.
+A lawyer is familiar with insurance company tactics and has the additional leverage of threatening legal action if a fair settlement is not reached.
 Consequently, a lawyer can typically negotiate a much larger settlement than an unrepresented person.
 Important tips to maximize your settlement:

 - Do not speak to the at-fault driver’s insurance company

 - Take photographs of your vehicle and your injuries (cuts, bruises, etc.)

 - Keep a list of witnesses who saw the collision

 What is Workers’ Compensation?
 Workers’ compensation is a wage replacement and medical care program for an employee whose injury or illness is work-related.
 Workers’ compensation benefits are paid by the employer’s insurance carrier or by the self-insured employer.
 These benefits cover all injuries, illnesses, and fatalities that are work-related.
 Your employer’s workers’ compensation insurance carrier information should be posted at your site of employment.
 This information may also be obtained by calling the labor commission at (801) 530-6842 or (800) 530-5090.

 Reporting an Accident: Report the accident to your employer immediately, no matter how minor it is.
 However, you have up to 180 days to report an injury or work-related illness.

 - Wage replacement for time lost from work